Introduction to social media

 LinkedIn is popular with career-focused professionals, consultants and business owners.

-Twitter is popular with young urban professionals and people who like their news up to the minute.
+Twitter is popular with the media, consultant, thought leaders and people who like their news up to the minute.

+Twitter is a micro blogging social network, known for its open access to content.
 The main aim of Twitter is to share information fast in real time.
-Individual posts, or “tweets”, are limited to 140 characters, or about the length of a text message.
-Twitter has a demographic that includes urban and rural professionals, mostly under 40, with a post high school education and an aspirational middle class income.
+Individual posts, or “tweets”, are limited to 280 characters.
+Twitter has a demographic that includes urban and rural professionals, mostly under 40, with a post high school education and an aspirational middle-class income.
 Gender is pretty evenly split.
 If your customers are busy, tech savvy, mobile and interested in keeping ahead of the curve, then you'll find a receptive audience on Twitter.

 Twitter is also the social network that values timeliness most.
 It’s quite common for Twitter users to live-tweet events (posting status updates throughout an event to share what’s happening with their followers).
 If you’re planning on making an impact on Twitter, keep in mind that you’ll probably need to be even more responsive and timely on that platform than you are on others.
 Twitter is a platform where it is totally appropriate to post multiple times a day without spamming your customers and followers.

-Instagram is popular with teenagers, travellers, foodies, artists and designers.
+Instagram is popular with bloggers, travellers, foodies, fitness and fashionistas, artists and designers and any business that has a strong visual presence.

-If your product is visual, or if you’re in the tourism, fashion, event or hospitality industry, effective use of Instagram can open doors to a whole new group of potential customers.
-The biggest challenge when it comes to using Instagram well is having plenty of opportunities to take great photos.
-If your business is photogenic, then you’re in with a head start.
+If your product is visual, or if you’re in the tourism, fashion, event or the hospitality industry, effective use of Instagram can open doors to a whole new group of potential customers.
+If your business is photogenic, then you’re in with a head start, and you can join the 25 million businesses globally including many of the world leading brands and influencers that use Instagram as one of their main sources of influence.

 Pinterest is popular with fashionistas, holidaymakers, architects, artists, designers and people who love beautiful things.